EdgeFirstAI/documentation/docs/models/custom/neutron.md

-# Neutron Model Conversion
+# iMX.95 Neutron Model Conversion

-In this section, you will find instructions for converting a quantized TFLite model using NXP's eIQ Neutron Converter to allow deployment of the model in the i.MX 95 EVK platform.
+In this section, you will find instructions for converting a quantized TFLite model using [NXP's eIQ Neutron Converter Tool in the eIQ Toolkit](https://community.nxp.com/t5/MCX-Microcontrollers-Knowledge/eIQ-Neutron-NPU-Lab-Guides/ta-p/1799233) to allow deployment of the model in the [NXP i.MX 95](https://www.nxp.com/products/i.MX95) EVK platform.
+This will allow you to take [YOLOv8](https://yolov8.com/) TFLite quantized models and run them on the i.MX 95 EVK platform.

-You can follow along these three steps to get you started.

-1. Install eIQ Toolkit
-2. Run Neutron Converter
-3. Deploy the model in the i.MX 95 platform

 ## Install eIQ Toolkit